1. What is a Merger?

 15. I would like to speak to someone at the Competition Commission informally before I notify the Commission of a Merger.
 Who can I speak to?

 The business can request for a pre-notification meeting with the manager of Mergers and Acquisition division to obtain any other necessary guidance related to merger procedure.
-The relevant contact person is Mr. Hardin Ratshisusu and his contact details are as follows:
+The relevant contact person is Ms Lebogang Mabidikane and her contact details are as follows:

 16. How can I contact the Competition Commission?